 4. Mile 8 Full and Half Marathon

-Woodburn Avenue and Madison Road, East Walnut Hills: At the eight-mile marker, this is where the full and half marathon runners part ways.
+Woodburn Avenue and Madison Road, East Walnut Hills: At the 8-mile marker, this is where the full and half marathon runners part ways.
 Those running the half turn left and those committed to the full turn right.
-After a more-than-two-mile climb uphill, this is a great place to lift spirits, especially those of full marathon runners facing the long road ahead.
+After a more-than-2-mile climb uphill, this is a great place to lift spirits, especially those of full marathon runners facing the long road ahead.

 5. Mile 12 Half Marathon

 Central Parkway and Walnut Street, Downtown: This is the turnaround point for half-marathon runners before they make their way down Eggleston Avenue.
 You also can make a quick jaunt to Mehring Way and cheer them on as they cross the finish line near the Christian Moerlein Lager House.

 Hyde Park Square, 2700 Erie Ave., Hyde Park: This is always a popular spot for crowds to cheer on full marathon runners along the route.
 The nice part about the square is that there is plenty of nearby parking, and you can walk quite a way in either direction of Erie Avenue to pick a watch spot.